Setbacks

 Drawing-related injuries

-• Mindset: The main thing that’s helped me is to become aware of thought patterns that intensify stress and lead to bad posture and squeezing of the pen.
-Through mindfulness techniques and forcing breaks, I’ve learned to realize when this is happening and force myself to relax and step away from what I’m doing.
+• Mindset: The main thing that’s helped me is to become aware of thought patterns that intensify stress.
+Stress would cause me to squeeze my pen too hard, have a bad posture and ignore breaks – all of which exacerbated the problem.
+Over time, I’ve learned to realize when this is happening and take better care of myself when it does.

-• Sleeping position: If your arm is hurting, don’t sleep on it at night.
-This can obstruct bloodflow to the injured area while it heals at night.
-Sleep on your back or on the other side.
+• Sleeping position: So much healing happens at night, during your sleep!
+If your arm is hurting, don’t sleep on it at night.
+This can obstruct bloodflow to the injured area.
 Also, make sure you don’t bend your wrist into a sharp angle while you sleep.
+A wrist brace can help with that!

-• Frequent breaks: I use workrave, which forces me to take frequent micro-breaks and also longer breaks throughout the day.
+• Frequent breaks: Take breaks regularly!
+Workrave can help with that.
+It’s a program that forces you to take frequent micro-breaks and also longer breaks throughout the day.

-• Workspace: try to configure your workspace in such a way that it reduces as much strain as possible.
+• Workspace: Try to configure your workspace ergonomically.
 Things like a good chair and desk, the height of your screen, and the angle of the screen have a huge impact on how much strain you’re putting on yourself while working.

 • Routine & structure: Keep a steady daily routine where you plan your drawing hours ahead of time.
 This will prevent you from getting stuck in an activity that causes strain.
-If you can, try to include workouts or yoga in the routine, as well as rest and calm activities.
+If you can, try to include exercise in the routine, as well as rest and calming activities.
 Implementing a healthier routine in my life has been the main solution to being more productive!
+For more information on what I consider to be a healthy routine for artists, check out my Patreon tutorial about creating an artistic routine.

-And most importantly: speak to a doctor or physical therapist if you’re feeling pain, rather than ‘power through’ it.
+Most importantly: speak to a doctor or physical therapist if you’re feeling pain, rather than power through it.
 An expert can identify the problem and give specific solutions that will help you!
+Remember that all bodies are different and what works for me might not work for you, so don’t hesitate to consult a professional for help if you’re struggling with a drawing-related injury.

 Staying motivated / dealing with artblock